Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/multi_node_commands.md

 #### Options

-The `- n&#124;- node <node_id>` re- starts the node &lt;node_id>.
+The `-n&#124;-node <node_id>` re-starts the node &lt;node_id>.

-The `- ln&#124;- local_node` re- starts all nodes hosted locally that are running on the host from where the command is performed.
+The `-ln&#124;-local_node` re-starts all nodes hosted locally that are running on the host from where the command is performed.

 ### Usage

 `cft restart`

-All nodes are re- started by the node managers.
+All nodes are re-started by the node managers.

 `cft restart –n 0`

-Node 0 is re- started by a node manager.
+Node 0 is re-started by a node manager.

 `cft restart –ln`

-All nodes hosted locally are re- started by the node manager.
+All nodes hosted locally are re-started by the node manager.

 ## cft add_host